-We’re smack dab in the middle of conference play in college basketball, so Today’s Fastbreak draft experts Daniel O’Brien, Joseph Nardone and Ben Stram decided to have a little discussion about the 2016 NBA Draft and how some of the top prospects are doing.
+We’re smack dab in the middle of conference play in college basketball, so Today’s SportsNews draft experts Daniel O’Brien, John Doe and Jane Doe decided to have a little discussion about the 2016 NBA Draft and how some of the top prospects are doing.

 Daniel: Let’s jump-start this chat with the draft treasure everyone’s talking about: LSU’s Aussie phenom Ben Simmons.